apache/asterixdb/README.md

 * A Unix-ish environment (Linux, OS X, will all do).
 * git
 * Maven 3.3.9 or newer.
-* Java 8 or newer.
+* Oracle JDK 8 or newer.

 Instructions for building the master: